DJStompZone/ShadowSWARM/README.md

 # **ShadowSWARM**

-ShadowSWARM is a streamlined framework for setting up a multi-node, GPU-accelerated, distributed system for PyTorch workloads using Docker Swarm.
+A streamlined framework for setting up a multi-node, GPU-accelerated, distributed system for PyTorch workloads using Docker Swarm.
 With **ShadowSWARM**, you can quickly configure and deploy a scalable environment for machine learning inference or training across multiple machines.

 ## **Features**
 - Automated Docker Swarm initialization and worker node setup.